Good news!!! We have been working hard to offer families a step up.

 TWO: There is an activity test.
 Those figures are per fortnight.
 Those wishing to volunteer some hours at Pfadfinder can count those hours in their activity hours.

 THREE: The type of childcare you use.
-For the purposes of the subsidy, GAP will be classed as an approved centre-based day care, giving you the maximum fee cap.
-We won’t be listed on the approved provider list officially until after July (as we are waiting to see which of the two options available to us will be applied), but rest assured we will be approved.
+For the purposes of the subsidy, GAP is classed as an approved centre-based day care, giving you the maximum fee cap.

 Does this include the afternoon movement class?